Nervous System Conditions and Disorders we Treat

 The Division of Neurosurgery offers state of the art surgical management of disorders of the nervous system including:

-When a person has an abnormal pituitary, it produces either too much or too little of a particular hormone, which can lead to a number of other disorders.
+When a person has an abnormality of the pituitary gland, it produces either too much or too little of a particular hormone, which can lead to a number of other disorders.
 In many an instance, the pituitary gland may show an abnormal appearance but may be a normal variation amongst people.

-Astrocytes cells are a diverse group of cells which play many roles in the brain, but particularly form the physical and physiological supportive system for the brain’s neurons.
-Astrocytomas are tumors that grow from these cells and make up almost 50% of childhood brain tumors, frequently occurring in children between 5-9 years of age.
+Astrocytomas are tumors that grow from the glial cells and make up almost 50% of childhood brain tumors, frequently occurring in children between 5-9 years of age.

-Arachnoid cysts are fluid filled sacs or cavities of surrounding cells and collagen, that appear on the arachnoid membrane and can present in many locations on the brain and/or spinal cord.
+Arachnoid cysts are fluid filled sacs or cavities that appear on the arachnoid membrane and can present in many locations on the brain and/or spinal cord.
 Majority of these cysts are discovered incidentally and do not merit surgical intervention but rarely may cause headaches or progressive enlargement of the head.

 A Hamartoma is a benign, or noncancerous tumor.
 It is a mixture of normal tissues/cells that grow abnormally in the place where the tissue/cells normally are found.

 Head and Spine Trauma

 Head and spine trauma refer to injuries or accidents that affect an individual’s brain and/or spinal cord.